Living in the Material World: 2014

 Living in the Material World was remastered again for inclusion in the Harrison box set The Apple Years 1968–75, issued in September 2014.
 Also available as a separate CD, the reissue reproduces Howlett's 2006 essay and adds "Bangla Desh" as a third bonus track, after "Deep Blue" and "Miss O'Dell".
 In his preview of the 2014 reissues, for Rolling Stone, David Fricke pairs Material World with All Things Must Pass as representing "the heart of the [box] set".
 Disc eight of The Apple Years includes the four items featured on the 2006 deluxe edition DVD.

+2024

+To celebrate its 50th anniversary, Living in the Material World was reissued as an expanded super deluxe box set on 15 November 2024.
+It features a newly remixed version of the original album, early takes, and a 60-page hardcover book curated by Olivia Harrison and Rachel Cooper.
+Physical editions include a 7" single containing a previously unheard rendition of "Sunshine Life for Me (Sail Away Raymond)", featuring members of the Band (Robbie Robertson, Levon Helm, Garth Hudson and Rick Danko) and Ringo Starr.
+Beatles author Kenneth Womack praised the remixed version as "affording the recordings with greater definition while being assiduously careful about maintaining the artist's five-decade-old vision".
+Uncut's Tom Pinnock similarly praised the remix's brightened orchestral parts, Harrison's "cleaner and sharper" vocals and "the album's peculiar air of dry, ascetic starkness is increased".
+In a four-star review for Rolling Stone, Rob Sheffield called the album Harrison's "most profoundly weird" but a "slept-on masterpiece" that gets a "long-overdue appreciation" with the 50th anniversary reissue.

 Track listing

 All songs written by George Harrison.